davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 If the people asking the question are not the same people in the answer however, then we have a different but equally intractable problem.
 Before we can decide who the people should be democratically, we need to first decide which people will do the deciding.
 And in order to decide _that_ matter democratically, we need to identify a prior people to decide who gets to decide who gets to decide _ad infinitum_.
 When our answer and questioners are the same people, we become trapped in a loop of circular logic.
 When they are different people we stumble into an infinite regress.
 The question of inclusion cannot be decided democratically.

-### Territorial States & History
+**History**

---> If the matter cannot be solved democratically, we must therefore look for _extra democratic_ solutions.
+The problem can't be solved by looking inwardly to the people themselves so answers must be found outside the demos, to _extra democratic_ solutions.
 The most common of these, and one that seems to underpin most _actual_ democracies is historical.
+Who the people are today should be the same as who the people were yesterday....

 --> The people can be defined by historical accident - those in a state are the people.
 But this can't solve the boundary problem when territorial issues are in dispute.

 > "Democracy can be practiced for making collective decisions once the collectivity has been defined, but democratic methods themselves are inadequate to establish the bounds of the collectivity, whose existence democratic theory simple pre-supposes." [@whelan p22]

-### Nationality
+**Nationality**

 Another common criteria for inclusion is nationality.
 France should be ruled by the French.
 Britain by the British.
 The nationalist principle - that states should correspond with pre-existing national units - has intuitive appeal thanks largely to the primacy of the nation-state in modern international relations.
 The International Covenant on Civil and Political Rights, the International Covenant on Economic, Social and Cultural Rights, and the United Nations Declaration on the Rights of Indigenous Peoples all recognise the right of all peoples to self-determination.
 Nationality with it's shared cultural, linguistic, and historical bonds seems to provide strong support for the solidarity necessary in any political association.
 This common sense of identity and share customs is also common to almost all independence movements of the last quarter millennium.
 Basque separatism for example, is motivated in part because many people see themselves as part of the Basque and not Spanish nation.